 - FREE ELECTIVE LEVEL II/III TEN

-Students are encouraged to do ECON2016: Calculus for Social Sciences as an elective.
+- Students pursuing a degree in Statistics are encouraged to do ECON2016: Calculus

 *For the purpose of selection, the following are considered as Statistics Electives: